sdkbox-doc/en/src/sdkboxads/v3-cpp/api-reference.md

 For example Chartboost offers specific cache control for each location, as well as general Ads cache control.
 >
-> This method interfaces with the AdUnit’s cache mechanism.
+> This method interfaces with the AdUnit's cache mechanism.
 If no cache control is exposed for a given AdUnit, the call will silently be ignored.
 Each AdUnit will document what valid values to pass to the cacheOpts parameter.
 E.g. for Chartboost, these are valid values: